MyTooliT/ICOc/Documentation/API/quickstart.rst

 .. |recommended amount of one or three enabled channels| replace:: **recommended amount** of one or three enabled channels
 .. _recommended amount of one or three enabled channels: https://mytoolit.github.io/ICOc/#channel-selection

+.. currentmodule:: mytoolit.measurement.storage

+If you want to store streaming data for later use you can use the :class:`Storage` class to open a context manager that lets you store data as `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_ file via the method :func:`add_streaming_data` of the class :class:`StorageData`:

+.. automethod:: StorageData.add_streaming_data

+For a more complete example, please take a look at the :ref:`HDF5 example code<Examples>`.

+.. _Examples:

 Examples
 ========